Aihara Kanagawa, Japan Travel Guide

 Consider renting a car for flexibility, especially for exploring natural areas.

-Parking services are available at most key sights and stations, even if they may incur fees.
+Parking there are facilities at most major attractions and stations, even if they may incur fees.

 Taxis offer direct transportation, especially useful for short distances or when carrying luggage.

-Purchase a Suica or Pasmo card for easy travel on the majority of public transport.
+Purchase a Suica or Pasmo card for seamless journeys on most public transport.

 Download offline maps for navigation, especially in areas with limited mobile data coverage.